 Registration for Summer Orientation 2013 is now open.

 Can't make it to Orientation?
 Please let us know by completing our decline form »Please note, if the reason that you cannot attend Summer Orientation is because of the fee, before you decline, request a fee waiver.
 Fee waivers will be granted based on financial need as determined by the Student Financial Services Office.

 Please read below to find out more about what will happen during Summer Orientation.

 Overnight Orientation (First-Years and Transfers)

 Orientation will begin around 9:00 a.m. on Day One and end around 3:00 p.m. on Day Two.
-A more detailed schedule will be available in May.
+Download a detailed schedule.

 The first day of Summer Orientation begins with a meeting with your Orientation Group.
 Your Orientation group will be led by an Orientation Leader, who is an upperclasswoman trained to serve as a mentor and guide to you during Orientation and your first semester at Simmons.
-Following this meeting, you will have the chance to take the Mathematics Competency Exam, a Language Placement Exam, or attend information sessions or area tours.
+Following this meeting, you will have the chance to take the Mathematics Competency Exam, or attend a student round table, honors program advising, or take a Fenway area tours.

-Day Two begins with breakfast and advising and registration appointments and information sessions on topics such as "How to Find a Job", "Getting Involved", "Being a Student Athlete at Simmons", "Living on Campus," and more.
-The day will conclude with a Student-Faculty Luncheon followed by a final check-in with your Orientation Group.
+Day Two begins with breakfast followed by concurrent Orientation conference sessions on topics such as "How to Find a Job", "Getting Involved", "Being a Student Athlete at Simmons", "Living on Campus," and more.
+After the information sessions, you will join your Orientation groups for lunch with a faculty member.
+The day will conclude with a final wrap-up session followed by a tea (a Simmons tradition!) with faculty and staff of the college.